retailcrm/api-client-php/doc/usage/examples/complete_error_handling_example.md

-Let's take look at a complete example of the Client usage with error handling.
-Here we fetch the filtered orders data and print it out:
+Here is a complete example of the Client usage with error handling.
+It fetches the filtered orders data and prints it out:

 ```php
 <?php